How can things change so quickly?

 Glaciers and ice sheets are melting.
 This can be seen clearly in photographs.
 The glaciers advanced during the Pleistocene ice age.
 They have been melting back since then, except for during the Little Ice Age.
 However, the rate of melting has increased tremendously in recent decades.

 Since the end of the Pleistocene, Earth’s temperature has risen.
-The image below shows how it changed over just the last 2000 years ( Figure below ).
+The image below shows how it changed over just the last 1500 years (Figure below).
 The Medieval Warm Period was a time of somewhat higher average temperatures.
 The Little Ice Age was a time of somewhat lower average temperatures.
 But for each time, the anomaly (the difference from average temperature) was less than 1° C (1.8° F).
 Still, the overall trend is slightly upward.

-Earth’s temperature (0 C.E. – 2006).
+Earth’s temperature.
 Different sets of data all show an increase in temperature since about 1880 (the Industrial Revolution).

 Recent Temperature Trends

-Since the mid 1800s, Earth has warmed up quickly ( Figure below ).
+Since the mid 1800s, Earth has warmed up quickly (Figure below).
 The 14 hottest years on record have all occurred since 1900.
-As of the end of 2011, nine of the 10 hottest years ever have occurred since 2000!
-This temperature rise is what is usually meant by global warming .
+By the end of 2013, 13 of the 14 hottest years ever have occurred since 2000!
+This temperature rise is what is usually meant by global warming.